raven-computing/project-init/addons/README.md

 Contains resources showing how to add another license via an addon.
 The example license is imaginary without any real use.
 See [documentation](https://github.com/raven-computing/project-init/wiki/Addons#add-custom-licenses).

+### share

+Contains shared source template resources.
+These are files that can be shared across all of your project types.
+See [documentation](https://github.com/raven-computing/project-init/wiki/Addons#shared-source-templates).

 ### tests

 Contains functionality test cases and resources.
 Tests are executed by running the *test.sh* script.
 See [documentation](https://github.com/raven-computing/project-init/wiki/Addons#testing).